rosettatype/yrsa-rasa/_pages/Introducing-Yrsa.md

 ![Comparison of Merriweather (top) and Yrsa (bottom)](../assets/Merriweather-Yrsa-comparison.svg){:.full}

 The illustration shows Merriweather (top) compared to an initial sketch of Yrsa (bottom).
-The ascenders will be taller (1), the serifs will be bracketed (2 & 5), the head serifs will be less dominant while the outstrokes in the ‘a’ and ‘u’ will become more prominent (2).
+The ascenders will be taller (1), the serifs will be bracketed (2 & 5), the head serifs will be less dominant while the outstroke in the ‘u’ (and consequently in the ‘a’) will become more prominent (2).
 We will also make the terminal in the ‘r’ a bit stronger (4) and simplify the ‘j’ (3).
 And finally, the counters will be more squarish with a bit ‘less dynamic’ modulation (6).

 Our hope is that we will not step on anyone’s toes, i.e. into the uncomfortably immediate vicinity of other designs, while redesigning from Merriweather.
 We are aware of typefaces with a similar spirit (e.g. Milo Serif or Guardian Egyptian) and are making sure we keep a respectful distance.
 This is less of a problem with Gujarati where the stylistic space is much less populated.